batuhanngulec/MobileUiTest/README.md

 - **product-ui**: Product control tests.
 These tests verify the listing, visibility, and accuracy of product information.
 - **add-to-cart**: Tests for adding products to the cart and verifying the correctness of the cart page.
 It also checks if products are successfully added to the cart.
 - **create-account**: Tests for user account creation.
 This includes both successful and unsuccessful account creation scenarios.

+### Mobile Viewport Configuration

+For mobile browser testing, this project utilizes `cy.viewport('iphone-x')` to simulate the mobile device environment.
+This ensures that the tests accurately reflect the user experience on mobile devices.

 ## Test Case Examples